kristoffer-dyrkorn/terrain-decimator/README.md

 ## Why?
 If you need extremely fast, robust, simple and memory efficient mesh generation from a height map, the otherwise common edge-collapse methods do not fit well.

-Instead of looking at the simplification process bottom-up (collapsing edges of near-coplanar triangles, and adjusting the geometry afterwards), one can also look at simplification top-down (as a sampling problem).
-Given a high-resolution terrain surface, it can also be sampled at specific locations, and the resulting point cloud could be triangulated into a mesh.
+Some simplification algorithms work bottom-up - they start with a full-resoulution mesh, collapse the edges of near-coplanar triangles, and retriangulate the surrounding geometry afterwards.
+However, one can instead look at simplification as a top-down process - as a sampling problem.
+Given a high-resolution terrain surface, it can be reconstructed from a set of sample points - of the original terrain surface - that are then retriangulated.

 ## How?

 - Read in a height map
-- Use a function to generate a set of points (locations in the x-y plane) where the terrain should be sampled
+- Use a function to generate a set of sample points (locations in the x-y plane)
-- Sample the height (and other attributes such as color, texture coordinates, etc) at these points
+- Sample the terrain attributes - such as elevation, color, texture coordinates, etc at these points
-- Do Delaunay triangulation of the points
+- Triangulate the points
 - Write the mesh out to a file

 ## Details

-Given a input terrain, where should it be sampled - in order to maximize the fidelity of the output, a lower-resolution version, perhaps with some given triangle budget?
+Given a input terrain, where should the samples be located - in order to give the best surface approximation within a specified triangle budget?

-The sample point generator is based on a Poisson disk sampler.
-This gives evenly distributed sample points.
-In addition, the sampler takes as input a function that guides the sampling process: This custom function needs to, for a given location, provide the desired point distance (sample density) at the location.
-This way one can build custom and flexible sampling heuristics - such as:
+The sample points should be evenly spaced.
+This will lead to ("round triangles") in the triangulation.
+To support this, the sample point generator is based on a Poisson disk sampler.
+In addition, the sampler uses a weighing function as a guide for the point selection process: The function must - for some location - output the desired sample density at that location.
+This enables custom and flexible sampling strategies - some examples:

 - Regular sampling: A fixed distance between points
-- Points of interest: Higher sample density at given fixed, geographical locations
+- Points of interest: Higher sample density at given geographical locations
-- Curvature: Higher sample density where there are sudden changes in the terrain
+- Curvature: Higher sample density where there is more detail

-The various mechanisms can be combined and weighed.
-Together they form a heuristic to guide the decimation process - somewhat similar to what the more classical terrain simplification algorithms use.
-But in contrast this method runs top-down and builds a complete mesh from scratch.
-Geometry is here not changed incrementally, and this adds to the speed, simplicity and robustness of the method.
+Various mechanisms can be combined and weighed.
+Together they guide the sampling process - and thereby also the decimation process.
+They form a metric, similar to what classical terrain simplification algorithms use, but in contrast the method described here builds a mesh incrementally, starting with nothing and adding points one at a time.
+Geometry is never modified in-place, and this adds to the speed, simplicity and robustness of this method.

 ## Performance

 Execution time typically grows with output size, and not input size.
-Thus low-fidelity terrains can be produced very fast.
-Sample point generation and triangulation are the main contributors to the run time.
+Thus low-polygon approximations can be produced very fast.
+Generation of sample points and the Delaunay triangulation take most of the run time.

 Some results from decimating a 3200 x 2400 GeoTIFF (15.5 mill triangles):

 - Reducing triangle count to 30% (4.7 mill triangles) takes 25 seconds and uses approx 250 MB memory.
 - Reducing triangle count to 5% (770 k triangles) takes 6 seconds and uses approx 40 MB memory.

-All run times are measured on a MacBook Air M1 (2020), 16GB RAM.
-RAM usage is as reported by process.memoryUsage().heapUsed in node.
+All results are measured on a MacBook Air M1 (2020), 16GB RAM.
+RAM usage is as reported by the node call process.memoryUsage().heapUsed.

 ## Weak points

 - Poisson sampling is a random process.
-As of now the code uses a non-deterministic random generator (Math.random()).
+Right now the code uses a non-deterministic random generator (Math.random()).
 This means that two simplification runs on the same input will produce two different outpus.
 This should be mitigated with a deterministic random generator having a constant seed.
 - The function that guides the sampling process does not consider the approximation error at a given sample count.
-It is unlikely that this method can provide geometric error bounds (ie bounds on vertical error) for the output.
-However, the sample density provides an indirect metric of the approximation error at a given location.
-As such, this method is better suited for target triangle counts as the main simplification heuristic.
+It is unlikely that this method can provide precise geometric error bounds for the output.
+However, the sample density will provide an indirect measure of the approximation error at a given location.
+As such, this method is perhaps better suited for triangle budgets as the simplification driver - and not approximation error.

 ## Credits